edgar971/llama-palooza/README.md

 A collection of scripts and a FastAPI server designed for Llama 2, utilizing both llama.cpp and Python bindings.

+## Getting started

+1. Clone repo.
+2. Run `make setup`.
+This will setup CUDA with Docker, create directories, and create a virtual python env.

 ## Preparing Models